 I would love to know what your consequences are, you don’t have to strip naked and hit yourself with a birch twig.
 It would be interesting to know which consequences you would stick to, let me know below

-Schedule a call with me to discover if Get Gorgeous is the right programme for your needs.
-You and I can talk through your health blocks, understand what is pulling you away from your health goals.
+Do you want to dive into this?
+Would you like to find out more about yourself and what excuses you use, then schedule a call with me to discover your blocks.
+Investigate what is pulling you away from your health goals.
 By the end of the call, you’ll know exactly what you need to do get your health goals in place.
 Once you are clear on that, we can discuss ways that I can help you to get your plan your health strategy in easy steps.
-We may decide to work together to help you reach your weight loss goals successfully – and if so great – if not then that’s okay too.
+We may decide to work together to help you reach your health goals successfully – and if so great – if not then that’s okay too.
 You’ll still have a clear plan to move your life forward.
-APPLY For A Health Discovery Session with me

 Get Gorgeous is a journey together – yours and mine.

 PS.
-Don’t forget the gorgeous book – your insight into great health and vitality Gorgeous! how to look and feel fantastic every day.
+Gorgeous! is your insight into great health and vitality Gorgeous! how to look and feel fantastic every day.
 Click here to buy your Gorgeous book

 *Reference: Lauren Handel Zander “Maybe it’s you”